 - 1. Remove the battery from the back of the timer, if installed. - 2.
-Press the ON/OFF Button O on the main control to turn it on. - 4.
-Keep the timer within 16 in. of the main control when pairing. - 5.
-Install the battery into the remote timer.
+Press the ON/OFF Button 🕐 on the main control to turn it on. - GBC02, GBC03. or GBC04: Press the left and right butto () (2010) (2010) (2010) simultaneously on the main control.
+The bottom row LEDs will begin flashing.
+This indicates the main control is now in pairing mode. - 4.
+Keep the timer within 16 in. of the main control when pairing. - Install the battery into the remote timer.
 The four lights will immediately flash five times.
 The red battery light will remain on for 12 seconds, then the 40 minute status light will flash.
 The 20, 40, and 60 minute status lights will flash for up to 30 seconds and then stop. - 6.
-Press the Power Button (b) on the main control to exit pairing mode. - 7.
+Press the Power Button () on the main control to exit pairing mode. - 7.
 Press the Select Button on the timer to test that pairing was successful (figure A). - If the HRV initiates HIGH fan speed ventilation, pairing was successful. - If the HRV does not initiate HIGH fan speed ventilation, pairing was not successful.
 Un-pair the timer and return to step 1 of the pairing procedure and restart the pairing process.
-8. Pair additional timers as necessary by repeating steps 1 through 8.